The cost of raising a child is not top of the list of exciting mama matters — but it’s important to think about.

 But that doesn’t mean it’s easy.

-The cost to raise a child depends on so many factors—where you live, what your lifestyle is like, and how much support you have.
+The cost of raising a child depends on so many factors — where you live, what your lifestyle is like, and how much support you have.

 That being said, we’ll give the ballparks for you to use to work things out for yourself.
 Here goes.